sagarsorathiya/Outlook-PST-Splitter-and-Repair-Tool/README.md

 1. **[Download PSTSplitterOneFile.exe](https://github.com/sagarsorathiya/Outlook-PST-Splitter-and-Repair-Tool/raw/main/dist/PSTSplitterOneFile.exe)** (31.6 MB)
 2. **Run** the executable (no installation needed)
+   - Windows may show "Unknown publisher" warning - this is normal for downloaded executables
+   - Click "Run anyway" or "More info" → "Run anyway" to continue
 3. **Select** your PST file and output folder
 4. **Choose** splitting method or repair option
 5. **Click Start** and let it work!